 No medication or treatments should be contained within a first aid box.

 There should be an ample supply of non-latex gloves in a size large enough to accommodate local first aiders.

-Ice is very useful to reduce swelling and discomfort for bruises and musculoskeletal injuries.
+Ice is very useful in reducing swelling and discomfort for bruises and musculoskeletal injuries.
 Gel ice packs are commercially available and can be stored in a freezer where there is no risk of contamination from food or chemicals.
 Alternatively chemical ice packs while expensive may be helpful for some fieldwork activities.
 Ice packs must not be applied directly to the skin.

 Campus Specific arrangements – web link as updated periodically

-Appendix 3 - Arrangements for provision of AED
+Appendix 3 - Arrangements for Procurement of Departmental Automatic External Defibrillator (AED), AED Algorithm and key skills.

 Arrangements for Provision of Departmental Automatic External Defibrillator (AED), AED Algorithm and key skills

 If a risk assessment indicates an AED is necessary for a specific work activity, e.g. for work with high voltage equipment, departments may locate a device within their area.
 The equipment must be the same make and model as that provided centrally.
 Departmental AED must be registered with Occupational Health and Campus Security, who oversee the required operational checks.